Earth Notes: Thermal Imaging Survey: DIY vs ProfessionalUpdated 2023-07-24.

 - Other less obvious things to set such as auto-ranging or fixed temperature scale, emissivity of the surfaces being examined and possibly even colour mapping.
 Getting these wrong or even leaving at otherwise-sensible defaults may hide subtle issues as I think happened to me.

-- The resolution is far lower than a typical digital compact camera; you don't necessarily get much more than is visible in the viewfinder (typically 240x240), so taking notes to help remind exactly what pictures are of may help.
+- The resolution is far lower than a typical digital compact camera.
+You don't necessarily get much more than is visible in the viewfinder (typically 240x240).
+So taking notes to help remember exactly what pictures are of may help.
 I wasn't sure what some of my pics were after having not labelled them immediately.

-- A thermal camera of this type typically costs something like £4000, so usually tricky or expensive to get hold of.
+- A thermal camera of this type typically costs something like £4000 as of 2011.
+So usually tricky or expensive to get hold of.

-So if intending to DIY you need not be intimidated, but should definitely give yourself plenty of time to work through the camera modes and features to get the best out of it, maybe a whole day or more, and try and do it on a pretty cold day to maximise the visibility of heat leaks.
+If intending to DIY you need not be put off.
+But you should definitely give yourself plenty of time to work through the camera modes and features to get the best out of it.
+At least several hours.
+Also, try to use the camera on a pretty cold day to maximise the visibility of heat leaks.

 Things that I had Missed

 SL did spot many things (often subtle) that I'd overlooked such as:

 - The seriousness of the air (and thus heat) leakage at the foot of the front door.
 (So I had that fixed within days.)

 - The air infiltration above the ceiling from the east/west walls to the first transverse joist in all rooms, and consequent heat loss.
 Even in the superinsulated living room.

-- Startling gaps in the insulation above the upstairs rooms in various places, in some cases where the loft boards are (so I shall upgrade to insulated loft boards carefully filled with glass/rock wool underneath, not compressed), and in others where the insulation appeared not to have been laid correctly (so I shall get it fixed when putting down the next layer).
+- Startling gaps in the insulation above the upstairs rooms in various places.
+In some cases where the loft boards are.
+(So I shall upgrade to insulated loft boards carefully filled with glass/rock wool underneath, not compressed.)
+In others where the insulation appeared not to have been laid correctly.
+(So I shall get it fixed when putting down the next layer.)

-- Heat loss from the CH pipework; I knew that it would be an issue but it was clear, and it seems that relocating any upgraded DHW/CH system could help.
+- Heat loss from the central heating (CH) pipework.
+I knew that it would be an issue but it stood out.
+It seems that relocating any upgraded DHW/CH system could help.